-In P2P lending, a buyback guarantee is a contract between the lender and the loan originator, with the purpose of protecting lenders against borrower defaults.
-The buyback guarantee is provided by the loan originator and the loans for which applies will often be marked with a shield.
+In Peer-to-Peer lending, a buyback guarantee is a contract between the lender and the loan originator.
+Its purpose is to protect lenders against borrower defaults.
+The loan originator provides the buyback guarantee.
+The loans where the buyback applies will often be marked with a shield on a lending platform.

-The way the buyback guarantee works is if a borrower misses payments for a certain number of days, usually between 30 to 90 days, the loan originator is obligated to buy back the loan either fully or partly.
-Depending on how the buyback guarantee is structured, this will compensate lenders for the remaining principal and some or all of the interest and penalty fees.
+The way the buyback guarantee works is if a borrower misses payments for a certain number of days, usually between 30 to 90 days, the guarantee will take effect.
+The loan originator must buy back the loan either partly or in full.
+Depending on how the buyback guarantee is structured, this will compensate lenders for the remaining principal and some or all the interest and penalty fees.

-A buyback guarantee do not eliminate risk, it simply moves it to a more centralized place – the loan originator.
-If the loan originator goes bankrupt, it will not be able to honor its “guarantee” and the loans will have to be handled by someone else or be lost.
+A buyback guarantee does not eliminate risk, it simply moves it to a more centralized place – the loan originator.
+If the loan originator goes bankrupt, it will not be able to honor its “guarantee”.
+Outside servicers would have to handle the loans or the loans could default.

 An example of a loan originator bankruptcy is Eurocent, who went bankrupt on May 9, 2018.
-Eurocent was listed on Mintos, one of Europe’s biggest P2P lending platforms.
+Eurocent originated loans on Mintos, one of Europe’s biggest P2P lending platforms.
 The loans listed on Mintos went bad, causing investors to lose both the principal and the interest.
-Mintos is trying their best it can for the investors to recover some of the money.
-The latest financial report of Eurocent can be found here.
+Mintos is trying their best to allow investors to recover some of the money.

-The main benefit of a buyback guarantee is a higher certainty of obtaining the cashflow generated from investing in loans issued by the loan originator.
+The main benefit of a buyback guarantee is a better chance of receiving the cashflow you expect from investing in loans issued by the loan originator.
 If a loan defaults, you as an investor do not have to wait maybe years for the loan to be paid back or the default claim to settle.
-Because of this, this type of contract gives better predictability of the cashflow on a short-term basis.
-On the other hand, there is a higher risk of an instant drop in cashflow if the loan originator guaranteeing the buyback goes bankrupt.
+Because of this, this type of contract gives better predictability of cashflow on a short-term basis.
+Yet, there is a higher risk of reduced cashflow if the loan originator guaranteeing the buyback goes bankrupt.

 The buyback guarantee basically connects the default of loans to the company who issues them.
-A benefit of this might be that it removes some of the incentive structure for the loan originator to accept bad borrowers to earn a quick commission.
+This removes some of the incentive structure for the loan originator to accept bad borrowers to earn a quick commission.

-In conclusion, the benefits of investing in a peer-to-peer loan with a buyback guarantee is that you can better predict the cashflow and interest earned from the portfolio of loans.
-Also, there is most likely a better incentive for the loan originator to provide quality loans because as long as the loan originator is operating it will have to buy back issued loans with missed payments.
+The benefits of investing in a peer-to-peer loan with a buyback guarantee is that you can better predict the cashflow and interest earned from the portfolio of loans.
+Also, the loan originator’s incentives match the lenders to provide quality loans.
+As long as the loan originator is operating it will have to buy back issued loans with missed payments.